lextoumbourou/notes/notes/reference/moocs/udacity/st095-statistics/lesson-1-intro-to-statistical-research-methods.md

         * Researchers observing results shouldn't know who's in control or experimental to prevent judgement bias
 * Independant variable = variable that is changed to test effect on dependant variables
 * Dependant variable = variable being tested

-## Opinion

-* Excellent introduction.
-Engaging, not too difficult.
-Very little prerequisite knowledge assumed.
-* One of the best Udacity courses.